learn-co-curriculum/react-ts-event-handling/README.md

 ```

 Just as in JavaScript, when we handle events in React, we can provide an `event`
 parameter to our event handler callback function.
-Now that we're using TypeScript,
+Now that we're using
-however, we also have to type our `event` so TypeScript knows what kind of event
+TypeScript, however, we also have to type our `event` so TypeScript knows what
-the function should expect.
-Let's take a moment to discuss typing events before
+kind of event the function should expect.
+Let's take a moment to discuss typing
-we get back to the `onClick`.
+events before we get back to the `onClick`.

 ### Event Types

-When using React, we can take advantage of the type interfaces they provide.
+When using React, we can take advantage of the type interfaces it provides.
 In
 this particular case, for example, we're using the `React.MouseEvent` interface.
 This type is used for, well, mouse events such as `onClick`, `onMouseEnter`,
 `onDoubleClick` and plenty more.

-All events fall under a specific umbrella, one being the aforementioned `MouseEvent`.
+All events fall under a specific umbrella, one being the aforementioned
+`MouseEvent`.
+The type interfaces React provides for these events follow the
+form of: `React.event-type<element-type>`.
+As we'll see soon, this means we not
+only have to determine the type of the _event_, but we also have to determine
+the type of the _element_ the event is tied to.

-We'll learn more as we go along, but one important thing to note is that this is where
+We'll learn more of these events and elements as we go along, but one important
-your IDE can come in handy.
-Assuming your IDE supports TypeScript, hovering over an
+thing to note is that this is where your IDE can come in handy.
+Assuming your
-event attribute will show you the umbrella type its return belongs to.
+IDE supports TypeScript, hovering over an event attribute will show you the
+umbrella type its return belongs to.
 For example:

 ![Type finding demonstration in VSCode](assets/type-finding.gif)

-Here, VSCode tells us that the `onClick` attribute expects a `React.MouseEventHandler`
+Here, VSCode tells us that the `onClick` attribute expects a
-to be passed to it.
-By extrapolation, this then tells us the event that `onClick` will
+`React.MouseEventHandler` to be passed to it.
+By extrapolation, this then tells
-return to the handler is of type `React.MouseEvent`.
+us the event that `onClick` will return to the handler is of type
+`React.MouseEvent`.

-However, typing doesn't stop there.
+However, as we saw, typing doesn't stop there.

-When we're dealing with events, we can put them on virutally any DOM element we want.
+When we're dealing with events, we can put them on virtually any DOM element we
-In our `onClick` example, we put it on a `button` which is an `HTMLButtonElement` type.
+want.
+In our `onClick` example, we put it on a `button` which is an
-But we could have put it on a `div` which is an `HTMLDivElement` type.
-This means
+`HTMLButtonElement` type.
+But we could have put it on a `div` which is an
-`React.MouseEvent` can't specify the exact element type the event came from.
+`HTMLDivElement` type.
+This means `React.MouseEvent` doesn't know the exact
+element type the event came from.

 This is where the `<>` syntax comes in.
 You may recall, this syntax denotes a
-[**generic**][generics] type.
-When paired with an interface as in our examples here,
-it lets us type our events with the interface on any type of element.
-We just
-have to specify the HTML element in the generic `<>` upon usage of the type.
+[**generic**][generics].
+The event interfaces that React provides, such as
+`React.MouseEvent`, are actually defined as generic interfaces.
+This give us the
+flexibility to use events on any element we want.

+We just have to make sure when we type the `event` parameter with one of those
+generic interfaces, we also provide the HTML element's type within the generic
+syntax `<>`.

-Similar to how we found the interface type, hovering over the event attribute will tell
+Similar to how we found the interface type, hovering over the event attribute
-you what type the element is.
-Look again at the image above and see if you can spot
+will tell you what type the element is.
+Look again at the image above and see if
-where we found the `button` is of type `HTMLButtonElement`.
+you can spot where we found the `button` is of type `HTMLButtonElement`.

+All together, for our current example, we know:

+- The _event_ type is `React.MouseEvent`.
+- The _HTML element_ type the event is tied to is `HTMLButtonElement`.

+That means the `event` parameter's type is:
+`React.MouseEvent<HTMLButtonElement>`

 Phew, this is a lot to take in!
-There are a lot of moving pieces when it comes to events.
+There are a lot of moving pieces when it comes
-It will be confusing at first, but with more practice it will start to make sense.
-It may
+to events.
+It will be confusing at first, but with more practice it will start
-also help to try and map out where all the moving pieces are going and what type each
+to make sense.
+It may also help to try and map out where all the moving pieces
-piece is.
+are going and what type each piece is.

 ### Back to onClick

 With typing out of the way, let's get back to what `onClick` actually does.
 Here
 is our current example again:

 ```jsx
 function Tickler() {